sustrik/libdill/README.md

 3. Otherwise it "kills" the remaining coroutines.
 What that means is that all function calls inside the coroutine in question from that point on will fail with `ECANCELED` error.
-4. Finally, `gocancel()` waits until all the "killed" coroutines exit.
+4. Finally, `stop()` waits until all the "killed" coroutines exit.
    It itself will succeed immediately afterwards.

-In case of success `gocancel()` returns 0.
+In case of success `stop()` returns 0.
 In case or error it returns -1 and sets errno to one of the following values:

 * `EINVAL`: Invalid arguments.